ably/ably-ui/README.md

 import Accordion from "@ably/ably-ui/core/accordion/component";
 ```

-If your bundler supports CSS importing you can import is as well:
+If your bundler supports CSS importing you can import it as well:

 ```js
 import "@ably/ably-ui/core/styles.css";